Metacrias huttoni

-Metacrias huttoni is a species of moth in the family Erebidae.
-This species is endemic to New Zealand where it is known from the eastern areas of the South Island.
-The female of the species is flightless and buff coloured where as the male is brightly coloured and flies during the day.
+Metacrias huttoni, known as the Alpine tiger or Alpine tiger moth, is a species of moth in the family Erebidae.
+This species is endemic to New Zealand, where it is known from the eastern areas of the South Island.
+The female of the species is flightless and buff coloured whereas the male is brightly coloured and flies during the day.

 Taxonomy

 This species was described by Arthur Gardiner Butler in 1879 using two specimens collected in Queenstown by Frederick Hutton and named Phaos huttonii.
 In 1886 Edward Meyrick assigned this species to the genus Metacrias.
 George Hudson discussed and illustrated this species in his 1898 publication New Zealand moths and butterflies (Macro-lepidoptera) using the name Metacrias huttonii.
 He again discussed and illustrated this species in his 1928 book The Butterflies and Moths of New Zealand.
 In this publication Hudson used the name Metacrias huttoni to describe the species following George Hampson's use of that spelling in his Catalogue of Lepidoptera Phalaenae in the British Museum.
 This spelling has since been in common use as evidenced in the New Zealand Inventory of Biodiversity, New Zealand Arthropod Collection as well as the Museum of New Zealand Te Papa Tongarewa.
 The holotype specimen is held at the Natural History Museum, London.